 The Urban Management and Development is a 1-year multidisciplinary policy-oriented Master's programme which combines theory with practice to train participants to deal with the challenges of the complex urban environment.
 The programme offers 6 different specialisation tracks:

-- Managing and Financing Urban Infrastructure
+- Managing Infrastructure for Green Cities

 - Urban Competitiveness and Resilience

 - Urban Environment and Climate Change

 - Urban Land Governance

 MSc in Public Administration: Urban Governance Specialisation

 The Urban Governance programme is a 1-year Master's track part of the MSc in Public Administration.
 It is a unique programme offered in collaboration between IHS, the Institute for Housing and Urban Development Studies and the Department of Public Administration at the Erasmus School for Social and Behavioural Sciences (ESSB).
 This programme enables participants to learn how to develop sustainable governance policies that successfully deal with global societal challenges and secure the well-being of people who live inside and outside of cities.